SimCmngs/MSTeamsVirtualMic-AppDeployment/README.md

     TEST SCENARIO 2: Echo Removal

-    I made a test call in an empty room, observing Krisp's ability to reduce the voice echo and room reverberations.
+    Made a test call in an empty room, observing Krisp's ability to reduce the voice echo and room reverberations.

     The Krisp-enabled audio, consistently provided a clearer and more forward sound,